-- 6 the charge to customers sending text messages to mobile numbers in the range 53000-56899 (Basic Premium Rated services) shall in no case exceed €0.80, including VAT; - 7 entities authorised to carry out secondary allocation of 5XXXX short codes shall ensure that any unlicensed entities to which they allocate text messaging short codes are obliged to meet all relevant conditions of these National Numbering Conventions; - 8 adult type text messages (e.g. those associated with violence or gambling or those of a sexually suggestive or titillating nature, known as "closed services") shall be provided only using 59XXX numbers or 1559 Premium Rate Numbers;

-9 the charge for customers sending messages to any Premium Rate text messaging services shall be clearly stated by Premium Rate Service Providers in all promotions.
+- the charge to customers sending text messages to mobile numbers in the range 53000-56899 (Basic Premium Rated services) shall in no case exceed €0.80, including VAT; - entities authorised to carry out secondary allocation of 5XXXX short codes shall ensure that any entities to which they allocate text messaging short codes are obliged to meet all relevant conditions of these National Numbering Conventions; - adult type text messages (e.g. those associated with violence or gambling or those of a sexually suggestive or titillating nature, known as "closed services") may only be provided using either 59XXX numbers or 1559 Premium Rate Numbers; - the charge for customers sending messages to any Premium Rate text messaging services shall be clearly stated by Premium Rate Service Providers in all promotions.